Non-negatively curved GKM orbifolds: Coverings of GKM graphs

 In this case the third face \(F_4\) which has an edge with \(F_1\) in common must be of type \(I^2\).
 Using the \(3\)-valence of the graph one now gets a contradiction in a similar way as in case 1.b).

-In the remaining case 3) there are four facets \(F_2,\dots,F_5\), which have an edge in common with \(F_1\).
-If all the intersections \(F_i\cap F_j\), \(i=1,\dots,5\), are connected or empty, then it is clear that \(P\) is of type \(I^3\).
+In the remaining case 3) let \(F_1\) be one of the two-dimensional faces of \(N_i/T\).
+Then by Lemma~\ref{lem:uniquefaceofabstractgkmgraph} there are four not necessarily pairwise distinct two-dimensional faces \(F_2,\dots,F_5\) of \(N_i/T\) which have non-trivial intersection with \(F_1\).
+If all the intersections \(F_i\cap F_j\), \(i=1,\dots,5\), are connected or empty, then \(F_2,\dots,F_5\) are pairwise distinct and it is clear that \(P\) is of type \(I^3\).

 Therefore assume that \(F_1\cap F_2\) has two components.
 These two components must then both be edges of \(P\).

 Let \(v_1,\dots,v_4\) be the vertices of \(F_1\) such that \(v_i\) and \(v_{i+1}\) are connected by an edge \(v_iv_{i+1}\) for all \(i\in \mathbb{Z}/4\mathbb{Z}\).

 Assume that \(v_1v_2\) and \(v_3v_4\) are contained in the intersection of \(F_1\) and \(F_2\).
 If \(v_1\) and \(v_4\) were connected by an edge in \(F_2\), then there would be a facet of type \(\Sigma^2\) in \(P\), contradicting our assumption.
 Therefore \(v_1\) and \(v_3\) are connected by an edge in \(F_2\) (and similarly \(v_2\) and \(v_4\)).
 So \(F_1\cup F_2\) is homeomorphic to a Moebius strip, contradicting our orientability assumption on \(O\). \end{proof}